farhat-lab/analysis_pipeline/README.md

 # Analysis Pipeline

-Input: A user query in the form of country, lineage, drug OR a range of country, lineage, drugs to run pipeline on
+Input: A user query in the form of country, lineage, drug OR a range of country, lineage, drugs to run pipeline on \n
 Output: SNP alignment file,.tree files for the respective input from BEAST with node ages, and bootstrap consensus tree

 ### Running The Pipeline